thachp/eventdbxjs/README.md

-# EventDBX Node Client (`eventdbx`)
+# EventDBX Node Client (`eventdbxjs`)

-`eventdbx` is a native addon (via [`napi-rs`](https://napi.rs/)) that gives the Node.js ecosystem first-class access to the EventDBX control socket.
+`eventdbxjs` is a native addon (via [`napi-rs`](https://napi.rs/)) that gives the Node.js ecosystem first-class access to the EventDBX control socket.
 It wraps the Cap’n Proto control protocol exposed on port `6363`, delivering simple, Promise-based helpers for aggregate workflows.

 > Status: experimental — the binding is still evolving alongside the EventDBX control protocol.
 Expect minor breaking changes until the API stabilises.